Karamjit Anmol

 Karamjit Anmol is an Indian actor, comedian, singer and film producer active in the Punjabi entertainment industry.
 He has worked in Punjabi movies including Laavaan Phere and Carry on Jatta 2.
 He has also acted in the comedy plays "OMG !!
 Oh My God" and "Naughty Baba In Town" which were staged in Canada, America, New Zealand and Australia.
 He received the "PTC Best Comedian Of The Year" award in 2017 for Main Teri Tu Mera.
-Karamjit Anmol is nephew of great punjabi folk singer Kuldeep Manak.
-Manak sahab is his maternal uncle.
+He belongs to OBC community.